 Help with office administration

-Administrative volunteers are often based in a volunteer centre in their area and work closely with other volunteers and staff.
-Responsibilities for this volunteer role may include data entry, handling correspondence via email and telephone, and collaborating with volunteer coordinators to help administer certain areas of CAFOD’s work in the area.
+Administrative volunteers are sometimes based in a volunteer centre in their area and work closely with other volunteers and staff.
+Responsibilities for this volunteer role may include data entry, handling correspondence via email, and collaborating with volunteer coordinators to help administer certain areas of CAFOD’s work in the diocese.

 Communications volunteers gather and coordinate photos and stories of parish communities, schools, volunteers, and more in their area.
 Working with CAFOD’s media team, they will then produce press releases for the local newspapers and local radio, as well as sharing the stories on CAFOD’s local blogs and social media channels.